 The Kiribati Facility consists of the Skills for Employment Program (SfEP) and the Flexible Support Facility (FSF).

-SfEP is building on the previous Kiribati Technical Vocational Education and Training Sector Strengthening Program (TVETSSP) to develop a more capable, qualified and mobile I-Kiribati workforce.
+SfEP is building on the previous Kiribati Technical Vocational Education and Training Sector Strengthening Program to develop a more capable, qualified and mobile I-Kiribati workforce.
 It includes new initiatives to increase the quality and relevance of training at the Kiribati Institute of Technology (KIT) to meet local, regional and international labour market demand and strengthen pathways to employment.
 This includes a Job Search Centre, work placements, partnerships with Group Training Organisations, and a vocational pathway bridging program to reach young people disengaged from the education system.

-SfEP complements Australia's funding to the Australian Pacific Technical College, the Pacific Microstates: Northern Australia Workers Pilot Program and the Seasonal Worker Programme.
+SfEP complements Australia's funding to the Australian Pacific Technical Coalition, the Pacific Labour Scheme and the Seasonal Worker Programme.

-The Flexible Support Facility (FSF) will provide DFAT with a flexible delivery mechanism to better manage in-country development across sectors particularly those related to human resource development.
+The Flexible Support Facility (FSF) provides DFAT with a flexible delivery mechanism to better manage in-country development across sectors particularly those related to human resource development.

 South Tarawa Sanitation Improvement Sector Program

 Up to $22 million (Australia contributed up to $13.95 million), 2011-2019

-The Asian Development Bank-led South Tarawa Sanitation Improvement Program will support improvements to the health of communities in South Tarawa.
-This will be achieved through enhanced community engagement in and public awareness of hygiene and sanitation; rehabilitation and upgrading of the existing sewerage network; capacity development to improve sector planning and the operation and maintenance of urban water supply and sanitation services; and the creation of a sanitation maintenance fund to ensure adequate financing for sanitation infrastructure maintenance.
+The Asian Development Bank-led South Tarawa Sanitation Improvement Sector Program will support improvements to the health of communities in South Tarawa.
+This is being achieved through enhanced community engagement in, and public awareness of, hygiene and sanitation; rehabilitation and upgrading of the existing sewerage network; capacity development to improve sector planning and the operation and maintenance of urban water supply and sanitation services; and the creation of a sanitation maintenance fund to ensure adequate financing for sanitation infrastructure maintenance.

 Projects facilitated through the Pacific Region Infrastructure Facility

 Up to $34.5 million, 2011-2019

 Australia’s support for economic infrastructure in Kiribati has been provided in cooperation with other development partners through the Pacific Region Infrastructure Facility (PRIF) to support the Government of Kiribati to address its most pressing economic infrastructure issues.
-The Facility is a long-term initiative which commenced in 2008 and involves the Asian Development Bank, Australia, the European Commission, New Zealand and the World Bank.
+PRIF is a long-term initiative which commenced in 2008 and involves the Asian Development Bank, Australia, the European Commission, New Zealand and the World Bank.

 Through the PRIF mechanism, Australia has supported the following infrastructure project in Kiribati: